cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.4.1v1
 Security logs SHALL be sent to the agency's Security Operations Center for monitoring.

 - _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting the logs into the agency's centralized security detection infrastructure.
-Thus security events can be audited,  queried and available for incident response.
+Thus security events can be audited,  queried, and available for incident response.
 - _Last modified:_ June 2023
-- _Scope:_ The following logs (configured in Azure AD diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
+- _Note:_ The following logs (configured in Azure AD diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
 If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
 If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also send the `ProvisioningLogs` log type.
-- _Federal Agencies:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
+- _Note:_ It is also recommended to send the logs to the CISA CLAW system so that agencies can benefit from the security detection capabilities offered there.
 Contact CISA to request integration instructions.

 ### Resources